LaurieRhodes/asim-dns-collector/docs/ASIM_SCHEMA_MAPPING.md

 ## DNS Response Code Mapping

-DNS Response Codes should be mapped to their corresponding names:
+DNS Response Codes are mapped to their corresponding names:

 | ResponseCode | ResponseName |
 |--------------|--------------|